-Report the number of victims who were served, partially served, and not served with Financial Assistance for Victims Program funds during the current reporting period.
+Report the number of victims who were served, partially served, and not served with Tribal Financial Assistance Program funds during the current reporting period.
 Report an unduplicated count.
 This means that each victim who requested or received services during the current reporting period should be counted only once in that reporting period.
 Report victims in each reporting period that they request services.
 Do not report secondary victims in this question.